1. Home

 J'ai trouvé les clés que tu avais perdues.
 I found the keys that you had lost.

-Exception: There is no direct object agreement with the causative.
+Exceptions: There is no direct object agreement with the causative or with verbs of perception.

 Il les a fait travailler.
 He made them work.